Engee documentation

 bus3 = bus_type(5, 6.4)

-Here the arguments are passed in the order defined by the bus_type.
-The number, types and sizes of the arguments must correspond to the bus parameters.
+Here, the arguments are passed in the order defined by the bus_type type.
+The number, types, and sizes of arguments must match the bus parameters.

-Thus, in each example, a bus will be created and of the same bus_type.
-However, consideration should be given to:
+So, in each example, a bus of the same type `bus_type' will be created.
+However, it should be taken into account that:

-• For bus1 and bus2, the names, types and sizes of the signals match the bus parameters;
+• For bus1 and bus2, the names, types, and sizes of the signals matched the bus parameters.;

-• For bus3, the number, types and sizes of the arguments passed match the requirements of the bus type.
+• For bus3, the number, types, and sizes of arguments passed corresponded to the bus type requirements.

-For blocks such as Constant, you can specify the bus type value via the Output data types parameter, then specify its structure in Output bus type.
+For blocks such as Constant, you can specify the value of the bus type through the parameter Output data types, and then set its structure in Output bus type.

 user bus signal